-An entity needs to disclose only the metric(s) that are linked to the objectives for the acquisition-the objectives that the CODM considers must be achieved for the acquisition to be a success (key objectives).
-An entity need not disclose all information the CODM receives.

-In this example, although retainment of employees is reviewed by the CODM it does not need to be disclosed.
+- An entity needs to disclose only the metric(s) that are linked to the objectives for the acquisition-the objectives that the CODM considers must be achieved for the acquisition to be a success (key objectives).
+An entity need not disclose all information the CODM receives. - In this example, although retainment of employees is reviewed by the CODM it does not need to be disclosed.

-- to retain Cannon's key management personnel; and - to achieve recurring annual cost savings of approximately CU28 million for segment Beta by 20X8 (compared to 20X5).
+- to increase the annual revenue and profit of segment Beta by 30% and 35%, respectively, by 20X8 (compared to 20X5); - to increase the Group's market share in South East Asia (from approximately 15% to approximately 20% by 20X8); - to retain Cannon's key management personnel; and - to achieve recurring annual cost savings of approximately CU28 million for segment Beta by 20X8 (compared to 20X5).